Oliver-Gross/Starbucks-Capstone-Challenge/README.md

 ```
 [Panda](https://en.wikipedia.org/wiki/Pandas_(software)) is a Python package providing fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both easy and intuitive. <br>
 [Matplotlib](https://en.wikipedia.org/wiki/Matplotlib) is a plotting library used to visualize our results. <br>
-[JSON](https://docs.python.org/3/library/json.html) exposes an API familiar to users of the standard library marshal and pickle modules.
+[JSON](https://docs.python.org/3/library/json.html) exposes an API familiar to users of the standard library marshal and pickle modules.<br>
-[SKlearn](https://scikit-learn.org/stable/) is used for predictive data analysis. <br>
+[scikit-learn](https://scikit-learn.org/stable/) is used for predictive data analysis. <br>

 ## Project Motivation <a name="motivation"></a>
-For this project
+For this project the challenge has been to analyze a dataset provided by Starbucks.
+It can
-As a first project for my Data Science Nanodegree at [Udacity](https://www.udacity.com/school-of-data-science) I am asked to choose a data set and analyze, model and visualize it.
-For my project I chose a [Heart Failure Prediction Dataset](https://www.kaggle.com/fedesoriano/heart-failure-prediction). <br>
+be analyzed any way you see fit.
+For example, you could build a machine learning model that predicts how much someone will spend based on demographics and offer type.
+Or you could build a model that predicts whether or not someone will respond to an offer.
-It contains mostly medical data which can be used for a early detection of a heart disease.
+I chose the later one and want to predict which user will respond/complete which offer.

-## Description
+## Description <a name="description"></a>
 The used model can give you a predicition for a member/ customer whether the person will complete an offer or not.
 After defining a member the model can give a list of predefined offers the member will most likely complete.

 ## Authors, Acknowledgements

-Author: Oliver Groß
+Author: Oliver Groß <a name="licensing"></a>

 Credits to the Udacity-Team for the ID-Encoder and other code from their teachings.